 Q: When will the oyster barge's tanks be filled with baby oysters?

-A: CBF will begin setting baby oysters in the barge's tanks during the 2020 restoration season, which runs from late spring through early fall.
+A: CBF began setting baby oysters in the barge's tanks during the 2020 restoration season, which runs from late spring through early fall.

 Q: How big is it?